joevenez/WordBomb/README.md

 # WordBomb
-Typing Game - Input correct characters before boxes reach the bottom of the screen
+Typing Game - Input correct characters before boxes reach the bottom of the screen Testing 1 2 3